Modern history of Knossos: The fourth season

 The 1903 season was expected to be short; the major work was considered done.
-Evans and Duncan stopped keeping detailed notes, making periodic summary journal entries instead.
+Evans and Mackenzie stopped keeping detailed notes, making periodic summary journal entries instead.
 Halvor Bagge was hired to make drawings.
 However, discovery of the Theatral Area indicated that more work than suspected remained.
 The season's 50 men were supplemented by another 150 to excavate it.

 Toward the end of the season Evans discovered the snake goddess and other valuable portables that might easily be stolen and smuggled.
 The question came before the Cretan government as to whether members of the excavation, notably Evans, could remove objects from Crete.
 Evans was anxious to build up a collection in the Ashmolean Museum of which he was Keeper.
 The answer was resoundingly no. All the artefacts were removed to a temporary museum set up in some old Turkish barracks.
 There they were guarded by Cretan soldiers.
 Apparently, however, Evans managed to slip away a few artefacts.
 He was the least trusted by the Cretan government.
 The British consul advised Evans that a contribution of artefacts to the museum in Candia might assist his petition to remove artefacts from the country.
 However, Evans did not follow the advice.
 He was allowed to take out plaster casts and some pottery fragments.